 Medical contribution by Eric A. Widra, M.D.

-Eric A. Widra, M.D., is the medical director of Shady Grove Fertility in Metropolitan Washington, D.C.; Baltimore; and Philadelphia, and the associate director of the Combined Federal Fellowship in Reproductive Endocrinology and Infertility—a post-graduate training program for future leaders in this subspecialty, operated through the National Institutes of Health, Walter Reed National Military Medical Center, and Shady Grove Fertility.
+Eric A. Widra, M.D., is the Chief Medical Officer of Shady Grove Fertility and the associate director of the Combined Federal Fellowship in Reproductive Endocrinology and Infertility—a post-graduate training program for future leaders in this subspecialty, operated through the National Institutes of Health, Walter Reed National Military Medical Center, and Shady Grove Fertility.

 Most people have at least heard of vitamin D, as it has been widely discussed the last several years.
 Vitamin D is also known as the “sunshine vitamin.”
 It is produced in the skin in response to sunlight exposure, and can also be consumed through food and supplements.

 What most people may not know, however, is that a person’s vitamin D status may affect their fertility.
 We recently interviewed SGF’s Chief Medical Officer, Dr. Eric Widra, from SGF’s K Street office, to discuss how vitamin D may impact female fertility.

 Vitamin D3 (cholecalciferol) is the main form of vitamin D; It is in the skin, and it can be found in some food and nutritional supplements.
 Prescription vitamin D is vitamin D2 (ergocalciferol).
 In general, research shows that we metabolize vitamin D3 more efficiently than vitamin D2.1